Mass–energy equivalence: Efficiency

 In some reactions, matter particles can be destroyed and their associated energy released to the environment as other forms of energy, such as light and heat.
 One example of such a conversion takes place in elementary particle interactions, where the rest energy is transformed into kinetic energy.
 Such conversions between types of energy happen in nuclear weapons, in which the protons and neutrons in atomic nuclei lose a small fraction of their original mass, though the mass lost is not due to the destruction of any smaller constituents.
 Nuclear fission allows a tiny fraction of the energy associated with the mass to be converted into usable energy such as radiation; in the decay of the uranium, for instance, about 0.1% of the mass of the original atom is lost.
 In theory, it should be possible to destroy matter and convert all of the rest-energy associated with matter into heat and light, but none of the theoretically known methods are practical.
 One way to harness all the energy associated with mass is to annihilate matter with antimatter.
-Antimatter is rare in our universe, however, and the known mechanisms of production require more usable energy than would be released in annihilation.
+Antimatter is rare in the universe, however, and the known mechanisms of production require more usable energy than would be released in annihilation.
 CERN estimated in 2011 that over a billion times more energy is required to make and store antimatter than could be released in its annihilation.

 As most of the mass which comprises ordinary objects resides in protons and neutrons, converting all the energy of ordinary matter into more useful forms requires that the protons and neutrons be converted to lighter particles, or particles with no mass at all.
 In the Standard Model of particle physics, the number of protons plus neutrons is nearly exactly conserved.
 Despite this, Gerard 't Hooft showed that there is a process that converts protons and neutrons to antielectrons and neutrinos.
 This is the weak SU(2) instanton proposed by the physicists Alexander Belavin, Alexander Markovich Polyakov, Albert Schwarz, and Yu.
 S. Tyupkin.
 This process, can in principle destroy matter and convert all the energy of matter into neutrinos and usable energy, but it is normally extraordinarily slow.
 It was later shown that the process occurs rapidly at extremely high temperatures that would only have been reached shortly after the Big Bang.

 Many extensions of the standard model contain magnetic monopoles, and in some models of grand unification, these monopoles catalyze proton decay, a process known as the Callan–Rubakov effect.
 This process would be an efficient mass–energy conversion at ordinary temperatures, but it requires making monopoles and anti-monopoles, whose production is expected to be inefficient.
 Another method of completely annihilating matter uses the gravitational field of black holes.
 The British theoretical physicist Stephen Hawking theorized it is possible to throw matter into a black hole and use the emitted heat to generate power.
 According to the theory of Hawking radiation, however, larger black holes radiate less than smaller ones, so that usable power can only be produced by small black holes.